bastienleonard/pysensors/doc/source/reference.rst

           sensors.cleanup()

 .. function:: get_detected_chips([ChipName match])

+   Return a list of :class:`ChipName` for all the detected chips matching the chip name.
+If *match* isn't provided, all the detected chips are returned.

 .. function:: get_adapter_name(int bus_type, int bus_nr)

    Return the name of the bus, or ``None`` if it can't be found.